 - CBF/GA is comprised of approximately 108 Baptist churches in Georgia who formally give to our budget.

-- CBF/GA annually hosts March Mission Madness for youth, Now Serving for college students, Senior Celebration & Senior Retreat for Senior Adults.
+- CBF/GA annually hosts March Mission Madness for youth, a mid-winter retreat for college students, Senior Celebration & Senior Retreat for Senior Adults.

 - CBF/GA helps support church plants in Georgia.